 Sadly it is a story that has repeated itself, Rwanda and Kosovo perhaps being the two that come most easily to mind.
 A slower version of the same story has been playing out in Sudan for decades, leaving more than two and a half million dead.
 Indonesia and Sudan are slightly different stories, in that the murderers have remained in power, both on a national level and in the affected villages.
 So those who survive suffer twice, once in the brutal loss of loved ones, and after, having to live with the perpetrators as powerful neighbors, knowing that if crossed they could come again, with impunity.

-The artists and storytellers can skillfully put the facts of brutality in a palatable form.
 There is no way around the turning of one’s stomach at hearing of a man slicing off another man’s penis and leaving him to bleed to death, or listening to someone describe burning one of their fellow humans alive.

 Thank God we are not numb.
 When we are filled with revulsion, we are also inspired and galvanized, to ask questions, to seek truth, to act where we can.
 And while the road to stopping such mass insanity in our world will be a long one, asking the questions will put our feet on that road.
 Hopefully our questions will include how deeply our own countries were involved in, supported, or benefited politically or financially from these vile acts.

 Genocides and mass killings such as those we have seen in Democratic Republic of Congo, Sierra Leone, Liberia and East Timor do not spring from the ground.
 They are engineered.
 At the least someone is profiting from selling the weapons that are used to hack each other up.
 At the worst there are foreign governments behind the scenes, providing the arms, equipment and sometimes training, protecting the perpetrators from justice, and receiving political capital or access to natural resources in return.